kamilburda/gimp-export-layers/README for Translators.md

 OK, I have finished the translation.
 What next?
 --------------------------------------------------

-You can send me the translated .po file to my email: khalim19 AT gmail DOT com.
-I will add the translation to the plug-in.
+You can send the translated .po file to the following email: khalim19 AT gmail DOT com.
+The translation will be added to the plug-in.

-You can also test your translation to make sure it works correctly.
+You can also test your translation to make sure it works correctly, as described in the next section.

 How can I test my translation?
 ------------------------------

 First, make sure you extracted the plug-in to
 `[user directory]/.gimp-2.8/plug-ins`.
-Second, you need to generate an .mo file.
+You then need to generate an .mo file from the translated .po file.

 ### Generating .mo file